DynamonAI/LLMsEasyFinetune/README.md

 # LLMsEasyFinetune

-This repo is an easy-to-run implementation for finetuning large language models (LLMs) like llama and gemma, supporting full parameter finetuning, LoRA, and QLoRA.
+This repo is an easy-to-run implementation for finetuning large language models (LLMs) such as llama and gemma, supporting full parameter finetuning, LoRA, and QLoRA.

 ## Quick Start